About

 THE HOUSE OF MODES ILLUSTRATION

-The seventh Half Diminished chord is the rare and darker sounding Minor Flat 5th chord of the Attic.
+The seventh Half Diminished chord is the rare and darker sounding Minor Flat 5th chord of the attic.

-Augmented chords are represented by the Fire Ladder on the front of the House for the same reason.
+Augmented chords are represented by the fire ladder on the front of the house for the same reason.

-This House exists in a neighbourhood of twelve Houses illustrated below, representing all the possible Root Keys in music, and a Spiral Slide representing Notes moving up or down in pitch called Portamento.
+This house exists in a neighbourhood of twelve houses illustrated below, representing all the possible Root Keys in music, and a spiral slide representing notes moving up or down in pitch called Portamento.